rfox7/ITAI-1378-Midterm_License_Plate_Detection/README.md

 ## AI Usage Log
 **March 2026:**
-Used AI for drafting the initial technical justification and refining the Markdown structure.
+- Used AI for drafting the initial technical justification.
+Imported into NotebookLM to add visuals and make it look allot better.
+- Refining the Markdown structure to standardize and make it look prettier.

 ---